thoth-station/adviser/docs/source/prescription.rst

       steps: []
       strides: []
       wraps: []
-    wisdom:  # Any YAML serialized data that can be used in units using YAML anchors and aliases.

 Each unit entry in the respective ``units`` section corresponding to a pipeline unit type declaratively describes a unit and its action that should be done